 The Cheerson CX-10WD is a significant improvement over their previous CX-10 model.
 The design of the controller allows the mini drone to fit inside it for easy storage.
 The drone uses the 2.4Ghz 4-channel Wi-Fi connectivity with a grip to attach a smartphone to use as an FPV video display for easier navigation.
 The 6-axis gyro enables smoother flying, but the model also can stay in the same position during flight, includes a hi-density air pressure sensor, and bright LED lights.
 An Android and iOS app are available to help fly the drone, and the FPV capability is not often available with a nano drone.
 The 0.3-megapixel HD camera is good enough to provide clear video images beamed back to see where the drone is in real-time even when it’s out of sight.
 The other features include single button taking off, 3D 360-degree rolls, and night flying capabilities.
 There is also a single button recalibration feature to rebalance the drone when it starts to fly unpredictably.
 The range is 25-meters, and the maximum flight duration is 5-minutes which fits neatly into the nano category.
 The price of this product is noticeably more expensive than most other similar best pocket sized camera drones because of the inclusion of the improved camera, FPV and other features not often seen for under $100.

 When looking at the Best Nano drones, they don’t all fall neatly into a single category.
 Some represent what you can buy for as little as $15-20 whereas others push the $50 price bracket while packing in as many features as possible.
-In either case, these tiny drones are impressive and beyond being fun to fly are also a useful learning tool before moving up to a larger drone where more money is on the line.
+In either case, these tiny drones are impressive and beyond being fun to fly are also a useful learning tool for moving up to a larger drone for sale where more money is on the line.